NoahMarconi/blog/abiencoder/abi_encoded_return.md

 ## Reading Complex Data Types

-Lets start with a Solidty smart contract that returns an array of `User` structs.
+Let's start with a Solidity smart contract that returns an array of `User` structs.
 It's a good example as we can see a variety of data types (`struct`, `enum`, `dynamic array` and `uint256`) in one return value.

 ```{solidity}
 pragma solidity ^0.4.24;